-A partner in a large law firm was seeking to escape the "rat race" and give back to the community through pro bono work and teaching, while also ensuring he had saved enough to retire and maintain his family's lifestyle.
+A partner in a large law firm was looking to retire early and give back to the community through pro bono work and teaching, while also ensuring he had saved enough to retire and maintain his family’s lifestyle.

 After a successful career in law, the attorney—in his 50s—had decided he wanted a change.
 Though looking to retire from his current firm, he hoped to stay immersed in the field through pro bono work and teaching.